How to Grow a Tea Garden (And 10 Herbs to Plant)

 Whether you plant in a garden bed or individual pots, herbs need at least six hours of sunlight a day.
 They need soil that drains well or pots with drainage holes.
 Outside, we often use herbs as companion plants around the border of a vegetable garden, but you could also create your own corner herb garden.
 Inside, if you grow through the winter, you’ll need a grow light.

 If you’re growing in pots, they need to be at least 10 inches in diameter.
-Fill each pot one-third full with Potting Mix, place each herb in a container so that the top of the root ball is about an inch below the rim of the pot (to avoid overflow when watering), and add more potting soil to cover the plants roots.
-Tamp soil so it’s firm and water in well.
+Fill each pot one-third full with Potting Mix, place each herb in a container so that the top of the root ball is about an inch below the rim of the pot (to avoid overflow when watering), and add more potting soil to cover the plant’s roots.
+Tamp the soil so it’s firm, and water it well.
 A month after planting, fertilize.

 How to Harvest Herbs for Tea

-When it comes to herbs, keep harvesting and the herb will growing and not flower (and go to seed).
+When it comes to herbs, keep harvesting, and the herb will grow and not flower (and go to seed).
 Harvest in the mornings after the dew dries and before it gets too hot.

-For leafy herbs such as mint and lemon verbena and thyme, never harvest more than a third of the plant at one time.
-You may then continue growing the plant and then harvest again and again.
+For leafy herbs such as mint, lemon verbena, and thyme, never harvest more than a third of the plant at one time.
+You may then continue growing the plant and then harvest it again and again.

-For floral herbs such as roses or chamomile or lavender), we harvest when the flowers are in bud, as that is when the aromatic oils are the most concentrated.
+For floral herbs such as roses, chamomile, or lavender, we harvest when the flowers are in bud, as that is when the aromatic oils are the most concentrated.
 When you harvest, use a sharp pair if scissors and put down to the next set of leaves.

 If you’re drying the leaves, especially for the dormant months, gently wash and dry the leaves, either upside down or spread the stems on trays in a warm, airy place and turn them twice a day.
-When they’re dry and crumbly with no hint of moisture (4 to 8 days), gently strip off the leaves, buds or flowerheads and store them in airtight jars or containers.
-Don’t forget to label!
+When they’re dry and crumbly with no hint of moisture (4 to 8 days), gently strip off the leaves, buds, or flowerheads and store them in airtight jars or containers.
+Don’t forget to label it!
 See these four ways to dry leaves and flowers.

 How to Brew Herbal Tea